Tribeca Film Festival opens with 'Saturday Night Live' documentary

-NEW YORK (Reuters) - The Tribeca Film Festival kicked off with a special screening of “Live From New York,” a warts-and-all documentary that looks at the storied 40-year history of the late night comedy show “Saturday Night Live.”
+NEW YORK, April 16 (Reuters) - The Tribeca Film Festival kicked off with a special screening of “Live From New York,” a warts-and-all documentary that looks at the storied 40-year history of the late night comedy show “Saturday Night Live.”

 Vietnamese-American filmmaker Bao Nguyen’s movie, which opened the festival on Wednesday night, traces the show’s evolution into a pop-cultural touchstone from its 1975 debut when, as frequent host actor Alec Baldwin notes, “No one thought it would last.”